mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-04-21.md

 * Should [labels](https://github.com/mantidproject/mantid/labels) on github conform to a naming standard (i.e. spaces, pascalcase....)?
 *

-Actions
+Minutes
 =======
+Present: Pete, Ross, Stuart, Andrei, Anders, Martyn and Owen

-* [Python api for MDEvents](https://github.com/mantidproject/documents/blob/master/Design/pythonAlgorithmsForMDEvents.rst) will be updated to show the options discussed for this design.
-The first objective will be to introduce and expose read-only iterators for MDEvents in MDEventWorkspaces.
-The design document should then be archived.
+* Action: [Python api for MDEvents](https://github.com/mantidproject/documents/blob/master/Design/pythonAlgorithmsForMDEvents.rst) will be updated to show the options discussed for this design,  and it was agreed the first objective will be to introduce and expose read-only iterators for MDEvents in MDEventWorkspaces.
+When design document has been updated move it from 'in progress' to 'approved' in [here](https://github.com/mantidproject/documents/edit/master/Project-Management/TechnicalSteeringCommittee/reports/TSC-TrackingDesignProposals.md).
 (Andrei)
-* [Design proposal](https://github.com/mantidproject/documents/blob/master/Design/HandlingMovingInstruments.md) has not been discussed.
-It needs to be updated and circulated to the TSC, and will be used in the next meeting.
+* Action: [Design proposal](https://github.com/mantidproject/documents/blob/master/Design/HandlingMovingInstruments.md) has not been discussed.
+It will to be updated and re-circulated to the developer list before the next TSC meeting.
 (Anders)
-* [MDWorkspace enhancement proposal](https://github.com/mantidproject/documents/blob/master/Design/VATES/IMDDimensionUpdate.md) will be updated following feed back from the TSC and then circulated on the developer list in the next week.
+* Action: [MDWorkspace enhancement proposal](https://github.com/mantidproject/documents/blob/master/Design/VATES/IMDDimensionUpdate.md) will be updated following feed back from the TSC and then circulated on the developer list in the next week.
 (Owen)
-* All develop jobs will be removed from jenkins (Martyn)
+* Action: All develop jobs will be removed from jenkins (Martyn)